oakeley/zeppos_watchface_porter/README.md

 It takes the latest version of the code from <a href="https://github.com/4RK4N/zeppos_watchdrip_timer_wf">4RK4N</a> and transforms to make a Falcon version.

 # Instructions:
+Unzip the Pictures.zip file into ~/Pictures
+Run "bash bulkwatchface.sh" to patch all of the existing watchfaces to the latest version based on the gts4mini code

 type:
    mkdir folder